 If it appears in a downward trend indicating a bullish reversal, it is called a hammer.
 It got its name because the market is hammering out a bottom.

-Both inverted hammer and shooting star appear as a candle with a small body at the bottom and a wick at the top that is two or three times longer than the body.
+Both the inverted hammer and shooting star candlestick patterns appear as a candle with a small body at the bottom and a wick at the top that is two or three times longer than the body.

 An inverted hammer is a bullish reversal candlestick.
 It appears when prices are falling and indicates that the downtrend may have reached its bottom limit and that prices may be about to reverse upwards.

 A shooting star is a bearish reversal candlestick.
-It appears when prices are rising and indicates that the uptrend may have reached its top limit and that prices may be about to reverse downwards.
+It appears when prices rise and indicates that the uptrend may have reached its top limit and that prices may be about to reverse downwards.

-A bullish engulfing candle is a dual candlestick pattern, which might signal an upcoming uptrend.
-The pattern applies after there’s been a period of consolidation or downtrend.
+A bullish engulfing pattern is a dual candlestick pattern, which might signal an upcoming uptrend.
+The pattern applies after a period of consolidation or downtrend.

 A bearish engulfing candle is a dual candlestick pattern, which signals an upcoming downtrend.
-The pattern applies after there’s been a period of consolidation or an uptrend.
+The pattern applies after a period of consolidation or an uptrend.

 A tweezer bottom candlestick pattern is a bullish reversal pattern that can be spotted at the bottom of a downtrend.
 It consists of two candles with very similar new lows, while the second candle reflects more bullish market sentiment as the prices burst higher, in the opposite trend.

 The evening star pattern is a three-candle, bearish reversal candlestick pattern that appears at the top of an uptrend.
-It signals the slowing down of upward momentum before a bearish move lays the foundation for a new downtrend.
+The third candlestick confirms the reversal and signals the slowing down of upward momentum before a bearish move lays the foundation for a new downtrend.

 The morning star candlestick is a three-candle, bullish pattern that signals a reversal in the market.
 The morning star can be found at the end of a downtrend, signifying a potential turning point in a rising market.

-Three white soldiers is a bullish candlestick pattern that is used to predict the reversal of the current downtrend in a pricing chart.
-The pattern consists of three consecutive long-bodied candlesticks that open within the previous candle’s real body and a close that exceeds the previous candle’s high.
+Three white soldiers is a bullish candlestick pattern used to predict the reversal of the current downtrend in a pricing chart.
+The pattern consists of three consecutive long-bodied candlesticks that open within the previous candle’s body and a close that exceeds the previous candle’s high.